-University of Alabama in Huntsville's Grounds Management routinely collects used oil through the Garage, which is picked up by Holston environmental Services, Inc of Chattanooga, Tennessee for removal and recycling.
+During this reporting period, University of Alabama in Huntsville's Grounds Management (Garage Group) routinely collected used oil, which was picked up by Holston environmental Services, Inc of Chattanooga, Tennessee for removal and recycling.

 Measure Specific Evaluation

 Throughout this reporting period, the on-going preventative measures taken by multiple groups on campus have removed items that could have been ultimately destined to our local landfill, groundwater and or surface waters.
 The University promotes waste minimization efforts to include regulated hazardous and non-hazardous wastes, e-waste and construction and demolition waste through reuse and recycling.
 Picture presented in this page is a sample of recycling efforts placed at UAH Website.